oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 consideration is about the user's relationship to the application and the service.

-To conform to this best practice, first-party applications using OAuth or OpenID Connect MUST use an OAuth Authorization Code flow as described later in this document or use the OAuth Password grant.
+To conform to this best practice, first-party applications using OAuth or OpenID Connect MUST use the OAuth Authorization Code flow as described later in this document or use the OAuth Password grant.

 It is strongly RECOMMENDED that applications use the Authorization Code flow over